Tips on Sealing and Cleaning Natural Stone Pavers

 Strictly follow the sealant manufacturer’s instructions when applying the sealing product.
 Poor application can leave residues and stains, leading to dirt accumulation and difficulties in cleaning.
 Make sure the sealant is designed for natural stone, so you can avoid unwanted results like peeling and scuffing.
 Keep in mind several layers of sealant may need to be applied.

 General product instructions first advise to sweep, vacuum or dust the surface thoroughly and test a small area first.
 Then apply an appropriate sealing solution using a paint pad applicator, pump sprayer, sponge or brush and allow approx 3 minutes of penetration before wiping the area dry.
 Leave for a minimum of 30 minutes to dry before applying the second coat.
-Be sure to wipe surface completely dry using clean, dry cotton, paper or microfibre towels after each application.
+Be sure to wipe the surface completely dry using clean, dry cotton, paper or microfibre towels after each application.
 Ensure no sealer is allowed to dry on the surface.
-Conduct a test to see if surface is completely sealed after 2 hours by applying drops of water on the surface.
+Conduct a test to see if the surface is completely sealed after 2 hours by applying drops of water on the surface.
 If it penetrates, an additional application is required.

 Sealing wet areas